Muscle Strain Overview

 Muscle strain is injury to muscle as a result of strenuous activity.
-Almost anyone can put undue pressure on muscles during the course of normal daily activities, with sudden, quick heavy lifting, during sports, or while performing work tasks.
+Almost anyone can put undue tension on muscles during the course of normal daily activities, with sudden, quick heavy lifting, during sports, or while performing work tasks.
 Muscle strain is sometimes referred to as muscle pull.
 A severe muscle strain can result in a muscle tear.
-The tearing of the muscle can also damage small blood vessels, causing local bleeding (bruising) and pain (caused by irritation of the nerve endings in the area).
-A sprain, in contrast, is an injury to ligaments.
+The tearing of the muscle can also damage small blood vessels, causing local bleeding (with or without bruising) and pain (caused by irritation of the nerve endings in the area).
+Of note, a sprain, in contrast to a strain, is an injury to ligaments.

 Muscle strains can happen to anyone.
 They occur in the course of normal activities of the day or as a result of sudden use of a muscle with activity.
 Activities that can increase the risk of muscle strain include athletic activity in sports, with sudden acceleration or deceleration, throwing, quick and/or heavy lifting, or injury of muscle while performing irregular work tasks.

 The eMedicineHealth doctors ask about Muscle Strain:

 What treatment has been effective for your muscle strain?